Back in Tel Aviv

 Babushka (grandmother in Russian) is a delightful smiling joy.

 We aren’t doing much here except for the wedding.
 Some people are sitting by the pool, but I’m not one of them.
 Granddaughter Chloe is here, and baby Silas took his first steps this week.
 People who haven’t been here before took a tour to Jerusalem one day and the Dead Sea the next.
 I napped and snacked and played bridge online, my idea of the perfect vacation.
+In addition, visit whale watching dana point and cruises daily viewing whales to Laguna Beach from Newport Bay.

 Our rooms give us access to the 17th floor lounge, which puts out enough food to provide 3 meals a day if you wanted.
 And free booze.